-There’s two releases sharing the name Wild Turkey Tradition – a 14 year old 101 proof limited edition from 2009, and a no-age-statement 101 proof export from the late 1990’s.
-They are two completely different bourbons.
-This review is of the export WT Tradition from 1997.
+There’s two releases sharing the name Wild Turkey Tradition – a 14-year-old, 101-proof limited edition from 2009, and a non-age-stated 101 proof export from the late 1990’s.
+They’re two completely different bourbons.
+This review is of the export Wild Turkey Tradition from 1997.

 Tasted neat in a Glencairn after a few minutes rest …

 Nose: rye/baking spice-forward, herbal tea, vanilla, light musty oak, fresh citrus, hints of leather

 Taste: vanilla extract, “cookie spice” (ginger, nutmeg, etc.), floral perfume, lemon/tangerine peel, honey, faint maple syrup, very light musty oak

 Finish: medium in length & warmth – sweet & spicy with waves of light vanilla & faint oak

 Overall: This is quite a different profile from typical 1990’s Wild Turkey releases.
 Very herbal/floral with light citrus and sweet oak.
 Certainly not the honey-maple, thick vanilla, and super “funk bombs” more commonly found.

 In many ways this pour reminds me of Wild Turkey Diamond Anniversary, though I feel Diamond is a touch more refined and balanced.
 Still, the 1997 export Tradition is a damn fine whiskey – especially if you prefer a lighter vanilla/citrus and herbal/floral profile.